abinit/abinit/doc/tutorial/gwr1.md

 In this last part of the tutorial, we discuss how to interpolate the QP corrections along an arbitrary $\kk$-path using the star-function method discussed in [this section](tutorial/eph_intro/#star-function-interpolation-of-the-ks-eigenvalues) of the EPH introduction.
-This method is less accurate than e.g. the Wannier interpolation, and may have problems in the presence of band-crossings, but it has the big advantage of being much easier to use and with mininal user intervention.
+This method is less accurate than e.g. the Wannier interpolation, and may be problematic in the presence of band-crossings, but it has the big advantage of being much easier to use and with mininal user intervention.

 First of all, we need to compute the QP corrections for **all** the $\kk$-points in the IBZ.
 This is done in the following input: